UFC 238: How to Watch Cejudo vs. Moraes PPV With ESPN+ | Digital Trends

-On Saturday, June 8, Ultimate Fighting Championship is heading to Chicago, and MMA fans are looking forward to one of the most anticipated pay-per-view events of the year.
+Ultimate Fighting Championship is heading to Chicago today, June 8, and MMA fans are looking forward to rousing pay-per-view event.
 UFC 238: Cejudo vs. Moraes, will feature some of the best fighters going head to head for the bantamweight title.
-If you want to watch the event online, then you can catch all the action on ESPN+ which is actually offering a big discount for new subscribers.
+If you want to know how to watch the event online, then you can catch all the action on ESPN+ which is actually offering a big discount for new subscribers.

-For UFC 238, we’ll be seeing the American fighter Henry Cejudo, with a record of 14 wins and 2 losses, taking on Marlon Moraes for the lightweight title.
-There is also a co-main event where you can see women’s flyweight champion Valentina Shevchenko take on Jessica Eye.
-As ESPN now holds the broadcasting rights to UFC content for 2019, it’s the only place you can watch this year’s big fights go down — including pay-per-view events like UFC 238: Cejudo vs. Moraes.
+For UFC 238, we’ll be seeing the American fighter Henry Cejudo, with a record of 14 wins and 2 losses, taking on Marlon Moraes for the bantamweight title.
+There is also a co-main event where you can see women’s flyweight champion Valentina Shevchenko take on Jessica Eye — which is sure to be an exciting fight as well.
+Since ESPN now holds the broadcasting rights to UFC content for 2019, it’s the only place you can really watch this year’s big fights go down — including pay-per-view events like UFC 238: Cejudo vs. Moraes.

-ESPN+ was rolled out early last year as the ESPN streaming platform, following the growing trend of online streaming slowly replacing traditional cable TV.
-ESPN+ gives sports junkies online to a ton of great content, including more than 1,500 live games and fights, pre- and post-event coverage and exclusive shows.
-For MMA fans looking for a way to stream Cejudo vs Moraes online, the ESPN+ and UFC pay-per-view bundle is a great option.

-This upcoming event is a big one for all of the main fighters.
-Henry Cejudo has only recently moved into the bantamweight class after his TKO victory over T.J Dillashaw in the first round.
-He had also previously claimed the flyweight belt from Demetrious Johnson back at UFC 227.
-After some success over the last year, Henry Cejudo is ready to take it to the next level and claim the bantamweight over his opponent.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.